EternalColor/Godot-Planet-Generator-Module/README.md

 ![Planet](https://user-images.githubusercontent.com/58613850/112960586-db6ba280-9144-11eb-9ed0-7db7afe26b41.png)

 This image was taken with a planet resolution of 4.
-Higher resolution will result in a higher poly model of the planet.
+Higher resolution will result in a higher polygon count of the planet.